jaklevab/TWITTERSES/README.md

 ### Citation
 If you use the code, data, or analysis results in this paper, we kindly ask that you cite the paper above as:

-_ Optimal proxy selection for socioeconomic status inference on Twitter_.
-J. Levy Abitbol, E. Fleury, M. Karsai, 2019.
-In Special Issue on Analysis and Applications of Location-Aware Big Complex Network Data, Complexity, Wiley-Hindawi._
+> _Optimal proxy selection for socioeconomic status inference on Twitter_ , J. Levy Abitbol, E. Fleury, M. Karsai, 2019.
+In Special Issue on Analysis and Applications of Location-Aware Big Complex Network Data, Complexity, Wiley-Hindawi.